 Egg Production

-On average, Golden Sex Link chickens lay an equivalent of one egg per day, though some days these chickens may fail to lay any eggs at all.
+On average, Golden Sex Link chickens lay an equivalent of one egg per day, though some days, these chickens may fail to lay any eggs.

-This may be a result of a tired chicken, which is often due to your chicken being overfed and sitting on one egg for too long.
+This may result from a tired chicken, often due to factors such as lighting, stress, nutrition, or age.
 On average, this breed produces 300-320 eggs per year on a commercial scale.

-Usually, these methods just involve feeding them the right combination of nutrients that boost their immune systems and keep them feeling happy, calm, and satisfied.
+Usually, these methods just involve feeding them the right nutrients that boost their immune systems and keep them happy, calm, and satisfied.

 Also read: Chickens that lay colored eggs